 Scandia's zoning code specifies maximum density for various residential development.
 Based on these requirements, Table II-I shows the number of housing units per acre that can be developed under current zoning regulations.
+These densities are anticipated to remain the same in corresponding future land uses.
 Most large lot residential zoning districts require lots to be a minimum of two acres, and all zoning districts have a maximum lot coverage of 25%.
 Bonus densities in the Village Neighborhood District allow up to one dwelling unit per acre.
 This is done to make efficient use of existing resources in Village Neighborhood and to guide residential development to these areas to help preserve agricultural lands and open spaces from development.

-Table II-I - Residential Allowed Density Ranges
+Table II-I - Current Residential Allowed Density Ranges

 Land Use Category Units/Acres (Ordinance Standards)

 St. Croix River District 4/40

 Agriculture Core District 4/40

 General Rural District 4/40

 Village Neighborhood District 1/2.5

 Village Mixed Use A District 1/2.5

-Village Mixed Use B District (Rural Mixed Use) 1/2.5
+Village Mixed Use B District 1/2.5